woocommerce/woocommerce/readme.txt

 * Tweaked 'pay' emails
 * Check at top of email templates to make sure they are not accessed directly
 * Fixes for hiding order notes from feeds etc
+* Added transients to main query to improve performance

 = 1.2.1 - 10/11/2011 =
 * Reworked downloadable and virtual products - now variations can be downloadable/virtual too making it more flexible